-Topics covered include following recipes, measuring and weighing ingredients, using equipment and tools, piping, mixing, scooping, rolling and cleaning.
+Following recipes, measuring and weighing ingredients, using equipment and tools, piping, mixing, scooping, rolling and cleaning will all be included.
 Students will be introduced to “soft skills” desired by employers in the food industry, such as following directions, sharing equipment/tools, appropriate communication, focus and being a team member.
-In our production bakery alongside professional chefs, teens are exposed to a real work environment daily.
-During the last session, parents are invited to see their teen’s creations and hear more about the experience.
+In our production bakery alongside professional chefs, teens are exposed to a real work environment.

 Safety is of utmost concern in a kitchen with industrial equipment and sharp tools.
 Potential risk factors include uncontrolled seizures, difficulties with balance, control of anger or frustration, sensitivity to sensory irritants, and/or inability to remain standing throughout the 2½-hour class.
-If a student requires 1:1 assistance, a personal support staff person may attend the class.
-Teens are expected to participate in small classes of no more than 6 students with at least one instructor-chef and two assistants.
+If a student requires 1:1 assistance, their personal support person may attend the class.
+Generally, teens are expected to participate as one of 4 students with a Chef instructor and two assistants.